underthenightsky/OrganizeMe/README.md

 React Navigation: Library for handling navigation between screens in the app.
 React Native Gesture Handler: Library for implementing swipe gestures in the expense list.
 Expo: Toolchain for building and deploying React Native apps.

 Getting Started
 To run the Expense Tracker App locally, follow these steps:

 Clone this repository to your local machine:
 Download files from OrganizeMe-backend, OrganizeMe-frontend , create a folder called OrgnaizeMe and add both these files to them and rename Organizeme-frontend as frontend and the other as backend.
+The .env files are jsut for sample , you need create your own .env file.

 Usage